Cibersino/tot/docs/test_suite.md

 - Undo/Redo works for typing edits and paste edits in the textarea.
 - Find open/navigate/close does not modify the document.
 - After using Find, **Ctrl+Z** undoes the last real edit (not “selection movement” from Find), and the text remains intact.

+#### REG-EDITOR-07 Spellcheck toggle + persistence
+**Goal:** the editor spellcheck toggle applies immediately and persists.
+1. Set the app language to a spellcheck-supported UI language such as `English` or `Español`.
+2. Open editor and confirm the spellcheck checkbox is present.
+3. Type a short line with at least one obvious misspelling and one ordinary word.
+4. Uncheck spellcheck.
+5. Re-check spellcheck.
+6. Close and reopen the editor.
+7. Close and relaunch the app, then reopen the editor.

+**Expected:**
+- The spellcheck toggle is visible and interactive in the editor bottom bar.
+- Enabled/disabled state applies immediately to the editor textarea without requiring reopen.
+- When the current app language resolves to a supported Electron dictionary, obvious misspellings are underlined only while spellcheck is enabled.
+- On clean/default settings, the toggle starts enabled.
+- The toggle state persists across editor reopen and app restart.

+#### REG-EDITOR-08 Spellcheck follows app language and rejects OS fallback for unsupported app tags
+**Goal:** editor spellcheck follows the active app language rather than the OS locale.
+1. Set the app language to `Español` and open the editor.
+2. Type `corazón neighborhood zzzxxyyqqq`.
+3. Leave the editor open and change the app language to `English`.
+4. Observe the same text again.
+5. Change the app language to `Mapudungun` (or another UI language that resolves to `arn`).
+6. Observe the same text and type another obvious nonsense token.

+**Expected:**
+- The editor remains open and updates its translated UI labels after each language change.
+- Supported app-language changes update spellcheck behavior live without requiring the editor to reopen.
+- In Spanish mode, English-only words such as `neighborhood` should normally be underlined while native Spanish words such as `corazón` should normally not be; in English mode the inverse is expected.
+- In unsupported app-language tags such as `arn` or `es-cl`, spellcheck is disabled entirely instead of silently falling back to the OS locale.

 ---